aloz/esl2http/README.md

     Encoding.UTF8, "application/json");
 ```
 Of cause, in Production environment HTTP handlers must allow to receive data with length according plain JSON event length (i.e. 4096 bytes, as the default network buffer size)
+I will explain later why it should be.